turingschool-examples/challenges/pairr.markdown

 is probably not the time to start experimenting with that Erlang-based neural network recommendation library you saw on hacker news last week.

-## Time Allotment

-You have until 12 PM tomorrow to complete the assignment.
-It is intended to take about 8 hours of diligent and on-target work, but unexpected issues, rabbit holes, and other coding phenomena can always interfere with this.

 ## Rubric

 The project will be assessed on the following criteria: